datasig-ac-uk/RoughPy/docs/source/user/fundamentals.lies.rst

     lie = rp.Lie(lie_data, width=3, depth=2, dtype=rp.RationalPoly)

-If we provide a complementary :doc:`basics.contexts`, then we can use this to create a :doc:`basics.free_tensors`, from our Lie element.
+If we provide a complementary :doc:`fundamentals.contexts`, then we can use this to create a :doc:`fundamentals.free_tensors`, from our Lie element.

 ::